chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 ## Manage `expanded` state with state with the `React.useState` hook

-The `React.useState` hook is how we manage UI state in React.
+The `React.useState` hook is how we manage the UI state in React.
-Create a state, using a initial value.
+Create a state, using an initial value.
 Then assign that state to a local variable by destructuring the returned array.

 <!-- Learn how to use the `useState` hook to manage the expansion state of the content. -->